Korilakkuma/XSound.js/README.md

 ## Overview

-This library enables developers to use **Web Audio API by description like jQuery**.
+This is full stack library for Web Audio API.
 In concrete, this library may be useful to implement the following features.

 * Create Sound